tiagoprn/pydo/README.md

 ## Features

-- Uses Python 3.13 and Flask (3.1) as the framework.
+- Python 3.13 and Flask (3.1) as the framework.

+- `uv` for packaging (requirements, additional tooling)

 - JWT authentication.

+- `bcrypt` for password hashing

 - CRUD endpoints for managing tasks, with:
     - Pagination for listing tasks.
     - Filtering tasks by status and due date.

-- Uses PostgreSQL as the database (containerized - docker or podman), with SQLAlchemy as the abstraction layer
+- Uses `PostgreSQL` as the database (containerized - docker or podman), with SQLAlchemy as the abstraction layer

-- pytest for unit tests, with some plugins to ease presentation.
+- `pytest` for unit tests, with some plugins to ease presentation.

 - tests coverage report (80% test coverage minimum)

-- Provides a Dockerfile and docker-compose.yml to set up the app and database locally:
+- Provides a `Dockerfile` and `docker-compose.yml` to set up the app and database locally:
     - docker/podman image generation (properly tagged)
     - docker-compose configured with the app required infrastructure (rabbitmq as celery broker, postgresql as the database)

-- API documentation using Flasgger (Swagger wrapper) as documentation for the API, using doctrings on the API endpoints to write the documentation.
+- API documentation using `Flasgger` (`Swagger` wrapper) as documentation for the API, using doctrings on the API endpoints to write the documentation.

 - Rate limiting to prevent API abuse.

-- Background task processing using Celery with RabbitMQ as the broker
+- Background task processing using `Celery` with `RabbitMQ` as the broker

-- Makefile to wrap the most common operations and ease project management, with commands to run the development server, shell, etc...
+- `Makefile` to wrap the most common operations and ease project management, with commands to run the development server, shell, etc...

-- gunicorn configured to run the project in the production environment.
+- `gunicorn` configured to run the project in the production environment.

-- adheres to Clean Architecture principles, including separation of concerns and independence of components.

-- code style and quality: ruff as the linter and formatter (customized with `pyproject.toml`)
+- code style and quality: `ruff` as the linter and formatter (customized with `pyproject.toml`)

-- environment variables for configuration.
+- environment variables for configuration (`.env` file)

 ## Run Locally